PranavJayachandran/Atlan-Task-Frontend/README.md

 This particular project was created as part of Atlan hiring process for Frontend Developer.
 The problem statement for the same is present towards the end.

 ## Project Features
+Allows users to view different ml models and try them out.
+Also provides a feature to add a new model with each field being necessary (A proper error toaster would be displayed otherwise).
 The run time for the page is shown in the attached screenshots

 ## Screenshots